timothymillar/DataScienceWorkshop/ABSTRACTS.md

 Principles of data visualisation.
 How do we compare sizes, shapes, areas, colours and how can we use them to create visually informative graphs.
 We will then extend this to look at multi-dimensional and time series data using the NIWA climate database.

+We also show an example of vizualising Twitter data in a 2-d scatter plot using the T-SNE data reduction algorithm, then run through a more practical t-sne example based on a few versions found online using the MNIST dataset.

+We wil also show to run javascript examples using D3/D3plus to show networks like this http://d3plus.org/examples/basic/9034389/, and a vega example where a 2-d scatter plot where you can follow points over time https://vega.github.io/vega/examples/global-development/

 ### Shannon Schlueter

 "Synergy from Heterogeneous Data"